 Situated southwest of 14 (dolmen-circle).
 "Of this circle, four stones only now remain in their original position.
 The remainder, with the cromleac, were destroyed or removed by the peasant who holds the ground, about five years ago" - i.e. five years before 1837.

 11 (2).
 "Between 15 and the road" (dolmen-circle).

 "There are several very large stones here, which, with others that were blasted, formed, according to the peasantry, another circle."

-N.B. - "Here the chain of circles towards the N. appears to have ended, and the next examined were those situated to the E. of the road from Sligo. towards the S." - P.
+N.B. - "Here the chain of circles towards the north appears to have ended, and the next examined were those situated to the east of the road from Sligo. towards the south."

 This site, along with Site 11A, is a ring barrow, and dates from the Bronze age.
 Ring barrows are basically a small mound - the barrow - surrounded by an earthen ring.
-The mound here measures 5.5, and the ring 17 meters in diameter.
-Petrie noted some kind of a stone box or cist at the centre.
+The mound here measures fiveand a half meters across, and the ring is seventeen meters in diameter.
+Petrie noted some kind of a stone box or cist at the centre of this monument.

 Borlase: - No. 12.